csherland/ECE465-HistogramEqualization/README.md

 Histogram Equalization
 ======================

 Distributed histogram equalization project for ECE 465 - Cloud Computing at Cooper Union, Spring 2014.
+Allows a client to specify a directory of images to be proccessed by histogram equalization servers.

+Features an application layer load balancer to determine the best server for a client to connect to for image equalization.

 Contents
 --------